 The Doctrine of Absolute Immunity insulates certain public officials from civil lawsuits involving the performance of their official duties.
 Included among those protected by “absolute immunity” are legislators in connection with their legislative duties and judicial and quasi-judicial officers performing judicial or quasi-judicial functions.

-In contrast to the Doctrine of Absolute Immunity, Doctrine of Qualified Immunity, in Doninger v.
+In contrast to the Doctrine of Absolute Immunity, is the Doctrine of Qualified Immunity.
+In Doninger v.
 Niehoff, USCA, Second Circuit, Docket Nos.
 09–1452–cv (L), 09–1601–cv (XAP), 09–2261–cv (CON) the court addressed the issue of determining if a public officer may claim a qualified immunity from civil lawsuits.
 The Second Circuit said that two tests are involved in determining if a claim of qualified immunity is available to the officer or the employee.

 Citing Harlow v.
 Fitzgerald, 457 U.S. 800, the Second Circuit concluded that “it would gravely distort the doctrine of qualified immunity to hold that a school official should fairly be said to ‘know’ that the law forb[ids] conduct not previously identified as unlawful.”